Nixon (company): Watches

 Though they previously made a smartwatch, Nixon no longer offers connected watches.

 Today, the most popular watches from the Nixon catalog include the Nixon 51-30 Chrono, the Nixon Sentry, and the Nixon Time Teller.
 These models are often refreshed in seasonal capsules, including collaborations and new colors.
 Each of these Nixon watches are analog.

+The Nixon Heat, an ultra-thin 10 ATM digital sports watch, is one of the brand's most popular and iconic digital watches.

 Nixon's "The Banks" watch.
 It features a dial that keeps the seconds, and a third dial to have the time in another time zone.

 Clothing & Accessories

 In addition to men's and women's watches, Nixon offers a line of clothing and accessories.
 Items include shirts, sweatshirts, bags, hats, wallets and belts.

 Audio

 In 2009, Nixon released its first audio products with a line of headphones and has since expanded to include portable speakers.
 At the time of this writing, Nixon no longer sold any audio products.